emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have some content in 4K. ✔️

 ***
-## EE3
-### Score: 13/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, but cannot be changed. ⚠️
-1. Good for both new and old content. ✔️
-1. Only 1 source but it generally works. ✔️
-1. Site has movies only so it doesn't need episode auto-next. ⚠️
-1. UI is alright but has room for improvement. ⚠️
-1. Has built in subs for most content. ✔️
-1. Sites only has movies. ❌
-1. Site has watchlists, continue watching and history. ✔️
-1. Site has no sorting or content discoverability options. ❌
-1. Site does not have 4K content. ❌

-***
 ## Wovie
 ### Score: 13/22
 1. Streams load very fast. ✔️